Home | CFO Wiki | Healthcare | What Makes a Healthcare Practice Financially Scalable (Beyond Just Adding More Providers)

 – Target revenue where they’re contributing meaningfully to EBITDA

-When we scale, we’re no longer saying “Let’s hire another injector.”\
+When we scale, we’re no longer saying “Let’s hire another injector.”

-We’re saying “We’re adding another economic engine that should yield \$X revenue and \$Y EBITDA at maturity.”
+We’re saying “We’re adding another economic engine that should yield $X revenue and $Y EBITDA at maturity.”

 If you cannot articulate what an additional room should generate in revenue and EBITDA, you’re not scaling—you’re just adding square footage.

-In a single location, you can “manage around” this with experience and proximity.\
+In a single location, you can “manage around” this with experience and proximity.
+As soon as you go multi-site, variation becomes an anchor.

 The reason this matters financially: it stabilizes provider utilization, room utilization, and margin per service, which makes scaling predictable.
+Standardized workflows also allow practices to operate more effectively across multiple locations, ensuring consistent quality and efficiency as they grow.

-– A long tail of services that exist only because “patients ask for them”
+We typically see: – 10–20% of services producing 60–80% of the profit – 20–40% of services barely breaking even – A long tail of services that exist only because “patients ask for them”

 A financially scalable practice:

-– Push long, low-margin services to off-peak hours or remove them
+Aligns pricing and promotion strategy with that reality: – Raise prices or redesign low-margin services – Feature and promote the high-margin services – Push long, low-margin services to off-peak hours or remove them

 Scalability comes from stacking more high-margin, high-throughput units—not from offering everything to everyone.

-We’ve said this in other contexts, but it matters even more for scalability:\
+We’ve said this in other contexts, but it matters even more for scalability: Utilization is the engine of leverage.

 If you double your number of providers but your average utilization drops 15 points, you’ve just scaled overhead, not profit.